 The joint program requires a minimum of two and one-half years in residence and 20 courses.
 The Forestry & Environmental Studies (FES) component of the program requires 12 courses: eight core courses and four electives, which together are designed to develop a broad multidisciplinary foundation for problem solving.
 Students will be required to complete courses in the natural and social sciences and in quantitative methods, along with an independent study course.
 They will also choose advanced coursework from among nine study areas, which include: Ecology, Ecosystems & Biodiversity; Environment, Health & Policy; Forestry, Forest Science & Management; Global Change Science & Policy; Industrial Environmental Management; Policy, Economics & Law; the Social Ecology of Conservation & Development; Urban Ecology & Environmental Design; and Water Science, Policy & Management.

-The International Development and Economics degree requires eight courses: five core courses and three electives.
+The International and Development Economics degree requires eight courses: five core courses and three electives.
 The core courses are designed to provide a rigorous understanding international and development economics, including a study of the economic theory necessary for economic policy analysis.

 Students are encouraged to link their summer internship (between the first and second years) and their independent project, though this is not required.
 With sufficient planning, the independent project can be completed in absentia.